pacomunuera/csenergy-python/paper/paper.md

 # Summary

 csenergy is a python library developed by Paco Munuera for his final career project.
-It is based on pvlib project and takes as much as possible all work done for this project.
+It is based on pvlib project and takes as much as possible all the work done for that project.

 # Acknowledgements